dellucifer/dellucifer/README.md

-### Hi Guys 👋, Myself Dellucifer, a cybersecurity enthusiast with a global ranking of top 6k on TryHackMe platform and a developer, here I create tools and projects related to cybersecurity, you can connect with me on social platforms using following:
+### Hi Guys 👋, Myself Dellucifer, a cybersecurity enthusiast🛡️ with a global ranking of top 6k on TryHackMe platform and a developer⚙️, also have a keen intrest in Cloud☁️.
+You can connect with me on social platforms using following:
 <li><a href="https://www.linkedin.com/in/priyanshu-choudhary-004270209/">LinkedIN</a>
 <li><a href="https://tryhackme.com/p/priyanshu99285">TryHackMe</a>
+<li><a href="mailto:pg99285@gmail.com">Email</a>
 <br><hr><br>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dellucifer&label=Profile%20views&color=0e75b6&style=flat" alt="100rabhcsmc" /> </p>